Neuron-Hackathon/neuron_hackathon_2022/RULES.md

 - The Hackathon will start on 15 October 2022 and end on 29 October 2022 (GMT+8).
 - There are two phases in the Hackathon.
 The first phase starts on 15 October 2022 and ends on 21 October 2022.
 The second phase starts on 22 October 2022 and ends on 29 October 2022.
 All times and dates are in GMT+8 time.
 - This is an online hackathon, so you can participate from anywhere.
-- All participants must be a full-time or part-time student from a post-secondary institution in Singapore, Australia, Canada or the United Kingdom.
+- All participants must be a full-time or part-time student from a post-secondary institution in Singapore, Australia, Canada, New Zealand or the United Kingdom.
 Participants will be asked to verify their enrolment at a post-secondary institution on registration.
 - The submissions in the first phase of the Hackathon will be automatically evaluated by the system.
 - In the first phase, teams will have an option to submit as many hacks as they want.
 However, each team can only submit one hack per hour.
 The system will record the best score of the submissions from each team.
 - At the end of the first phase, the teams will be ranked in descending order of the best score from each team.